-According to a survey of 288 food truck owners conducted by the U.S. Chamber of Commerce Foundation, the average entrepreneur needs to “complete 45 separate government-mandated procedures over the course of 37 business days, and spend $28,276 on permits, licenses, and ongoing legal compliance.”
+According to the Food Truck Nation Report, the average entrepreneur needs to “complete 45 separate government-mandated procedures over the course of 37 business days, and spend $28,276 on permits, licenses, and ongoing legal compliance.”

 Here’s a representative list of the permissions you need to obtain.
 Of course, regulations will vary from one state to another and even between different cities.

 There are other startup costs that you have to consider when calculating how much does it cost to start a food truck.
 You’ll have to budget for the first batch of ingredients and paper plates and napkins.
 You may also want to spend some money on your website and uniforms for your workers.

 Here’s an estimated total of your startup costs:

 |Food truck (including the food truck wrap and equipment)||$75,000|

 |First batch of ingredients and paper plates, etc.||$2,000|